nix-community/awesome-nix/README.md

 * [nixops](https://github.com/NixOS/nixops) - Deploy using Nix.
 * [terraform-nixos](https://github.com/tweag/terraform-nixos) - A set of Terraform modules that are designed to deploy NixOS.
+* [terranix](https://terranix.org) - Use Nix and the NixOS module system to write your Terraform code.
 * [kubenix](https://github.com/xtruder/kubenix) - Kubernetes resource builder using nix.
 * [nixos-generators](https://github.com/nix-community/nixos-generators) - one config, multiple formats.